Monitor Your Online Exams with LockDown Browser and Zoom

 Things to Consider

 Exam practice run: To ensure students get familiar with LockDown Browser and resolve issues in advance, have your students enroll in the Arts ISIT Exam Practice Run course on Canvas.
-The course includes practice quizzes for students to identify and resolve potential issues by trying the invigilation technologies in advance.
+The course includes practice quizzes for students to identify and resolve potential issues.
 This site also includes a comprehensive student guide, troubleshooting tips and support information.
-Instructors are encouraged to self-enroll to review the contents as well.
+Instructors are also encouraged to self-enroll to review the contents.

 Breakout rooms: Breakout rooms will need to be created for courses with 25+ students, as Gallery View only displays up to 25 video feeds (or 49 depending on screen resolution) per page.
-Note that the more participants there are, the fewer breakout rooms Zoom can run:
+Note that there is a maximum of 100 breakout rooms that can be created per session.

 Note: For large classes of 300+ students, contact av.helpdesk@ubc.ca and request to activate “Large Meeting Add-On” for your Zoom account.